-Swacina speculated that Allen’s position as Planning Commission chair has provided Nestlé with influence with the county and admitted she does not how much money Nestlé has paid Allen’s company for consulting services.
+Swacina speculated that Allen’s position as Planning Commission chair has provided Nestlé with influence with the county and admitted she does not know how much money Nestlé has paid Allen’s company for consulting services.
 “But I read in the 2009 annual report that Nestlé spent more than $312,000 that year on local consulting, which included Apex Development Services.”

 Lawrence pointed to the county’s requirement that Nestlé provide “extensive monitoring information and data collection” during and since the 2009 permit application.